 Speak to a Compassionate Family Law Attorney Today!

 At Letterio & Haug, LLP, we understand that the holiday season can create some unique challenges for recently divorced parents that require legal assistance.
-You can rely on our experienced and knowledgeable team to provide the guidance and advice you will need to obtain the results that serve the best interests of your children.
+You can rely on our experienced and knowledgeable team of Hudson Valley attorneys to provide the guidance and advice you will need to obtain the results that serve the best interests of your children.

-Contact our law firm today at (845) 203-0997 to schedule a free consultation with one of our compassionate family law attorneys.
+Contact our law firm today at (845) 203-0997 to schedule a personal consultation with one of our compassionate family law attorneys.